Date: 20th September 2017 Time: 6.00pm – 9.00pm

 Sir Steve Webb talks at Devonshire House on 20.9.17.

-Our next – and first after the Summer break – Devonshire House Speaker Event will be on Wednesday 20.9.17.
-We are delighted that our Speaker will be Sir Steve Webb, Director of Policy & External Comms at the Royal London Mutual Insurance Society Ltd. Sir Steve was the LiDem MP for Northavon from 1997 to 2010 and for Thornbury & Yate from 2010 to 2015 and was Minister of state for Pensions in the Cameron Administration.
+We were delighted that our Speaker was Sir Steve Webb, Director of Policy & External Comms at the Royal London Mutual Insurance Society Ltd. Sir Steve was the LiDem MP for Northavon from 1997 to 2010 and for Thornbury & Yate from 2010 to 2015 and was Minister of state for Pensions in the Cameron Administration.
 Steve Webb has to be seen as an expert – maybe the expert – on Pensions- in the UK.
 The Pensions world is complex, expensive and changing all the time

 “ Pensions – today and tomorrow.
 A critical review and discussion of where we are now and are likely to be heading towards – upsides and downsides.”